simbo1905/thinbus-srp-js/README.md

 In the diagram above the user is shown a standard registration form which includes email and password fields.
 They enter their email and password and click the register button.
-JavaScript then generates their random `salt` and uses their email and password to generate the `verififer`.
+JavaScript then generates their random `salt` and uses the salt, email and password to generate an SRP `verififer`.
 Only the `salt` and the `verifier` are transmitted to the server and they are saved into the database keyed by the users email.

 **Note** Always use browser developer tools to inspect what you actually post to the server and only post the values shown